Esperance Sportive (Tunisia), Al Ahly (Egypt), Minuh (Cameroon), Calman (Congo) and Police (Rwanda)

 Zamalek (Egypt), Widad Smara (Morocco), FAP (Cameroon), JSK (DR Congo) and AS Douane (Burkina Faso)

-However, Police will face a daunting test after being drawn in Group A, alongside four-time winners Al Ahly of Egypt and five-time finalists Esperance Sportive (Tunisia), who have won the competition once.
-Other teams in the group are Minuh from Cameroon and Congo-Brazzaville’s Calman.
+The reigning Eastern and Central African champions have been drawn in Group A along with four-time winners Al Ahly and five-time finals Esperance Sportive, who have won it once.
+Other teams in this group are Minuh from Cameroon and Congo-Brazzaville’s Calman.

-Defending champions Zamalek of Egypt are in Group B along with Widad Smara, (Morocco), FAP Yaoundé of Cameroon, JSK (DR Congo), and Burkina Faso’s AS Douane.
+Defending champions Zamalek from Egypt are in Group B together with Widad Smara from Morocco, FAP Yaoundé from Cameroon, JSK from DR Congo and Burkina Faso’s AS Douane.

 Police, who will be making their third appearance after debuting in 2012 and competing in 2015, will be hoping to improve on their positions from the last two outings.